shivagurija/micro-service/README.md

   - Detect attacks like phishing, sql injection, http request and react quickly like block access or temporarily shutdown.
   - It should be possible to audit and review who did what and when to check what data is compromised.

+ ## Delivering Micro Service
+  1. Automate deployments for freuqent deployments.
+Setup CI/CD pipeline for build, unit test , deploy to QA and run end-to-end tests.
+Based on this decision shall be made to push to prodcution.
+(Dan Wahling Kubernetetes concepts)
+  2. Upgrading one micro service should not require another micro service upgrade.
+    - Blue green swap : Deploy new version and swap the request handling using load balancer.
+This avoids down time.
+    - Stop current service and switch to new service -> down time
+    - Rolling upgrade: when we have multiple instances/replicas, replace instance one by one. make sure to design in such a way that 2 different versions of instances can run.
+  3. Configure dashborad for aggregated logs eg. similar to Kibana & Elastic Search.
+Monitor host metrics(CPU & memory) and also number of HTTP requests (401 & 500) to detect misconfigurations or hacked.
+We shall also check Queue length to see unprocessed requests based on which we can scale apps.
+  4. Micro services shall support health check end points.

+  References: Building Microservices by Sam Newman
  ## Billing and License Management

  ## Certificate Management

+ ## Information Sources
+ https://app.pluralsight.com/library/courses/microservices-fundamentals/table-of-contents Microservices Fundamentals by Mark Heath.